jj1bdx/dbskkd-cdb/README.md

 An example of `inetd.conf` is available at `example-inetd.txt`.
 An example of daemontools run file is available `at example-daemontools.txt`.

+# Note on collecting user information

+dbskkd-cdb does *not* collect any usage statistics or information.

 # Bug reports and comments